skilesare/immortality/a_new_constitution/article-i---commentary.md

 We disallow congress from changing any of the stated rules by any means but amending the constitution.

 One major change is that we don't allow for the transfer of a patent or a copyright.
 One can assign the rights temporarily but cannot sign away the rights permanently.
-Copyrights that are still in the 50 year period can pass from citizens to their heirs.
+Copyrights that are still in the 50 year period can only pass from citizens to their heirs.

 Let's take a quick look at how this would work for Disney making a movie.
 Disney would file a copyright in the names of either: the originator of the work(hard to pinpoint for such a large project) or a class of citizens that worked on the film.
 They would likely use the second.
 All employees working for the corporation that produced the film would be in this class and can make decisions about the copyright rights by voting.
 They can assign the rights to the copyright, including the ability to charge royalties and give distribution rights, to the corporation temporarily, but not permanently.
 If the class votes to withdraw the rights from the corporation, they can do so.
 The goal of this is to push the benefit down to the citizens actually producing the work.
-Disney cannot just fire all the animators after the film is produced because they will vote to reclaim their rights to the film.
+Disney cannot just fire all the animators after the film is produced because the class will vote to reclaim their rights to the film.
 If they want to release the animators they are going to have to negotiate with the class to pass some of the royalties down to be distributed to the class that was formed when the copyright was filed.

 Finally we outlaw patent shops that just try to file patents to make money.